Posts

 Image

-'Prescription' to sit less, move more advised for mildly high blood pressure and cholesterol.
-According to the new American Heart Association scientific statement published today in the American Heart Association's journal, a "prescription" to sit less and move more is the optimal first treatment choice for reducing mild to moderately elevated blood pressure and blood cholesterol in otherwise healthy adults Hypertension .
+IMPROVE BLOOD PRESSURE: MOVE MORE AND SIT LESS According to the new American Heart Association scientific statement published in the American Heart Association's journal, a "prescription" to sit less and move more is the optimal first treatment choice for reducing mild to moderately elevated blood pressure and blood cholesterol in otherwise healthy adults with hypertension .
 "The current American Heart Association guidelines for diagnosing high blood pressure and cholesterol recognize that otherwise healthy individuals with mildly or moderately elevated levels of these cardiovascular risk factors should actively attempt to reduce these risks.
-The first treatment strategy for many of these patients should be healthy lifestyle changes beginning with increasing physical activity," said Bethany Barone Gibbs, Ph.D., FAHA, chair of the statement writing group and associate professor in the department of health...
+The first treatment strategy for many of these patients should be healthy lifestyle changes beginning with increasing physical activity," said Bethany Barone Gibbs, Ph.D., FAHA, chair of the statement writing group and associate professor in the department of health and human development and clinical and translational sci...

 An omega-3 that's poison for tumors